grame-cncm/faustdoc/README.md

 ### Prerequisites
 - you must have python and pip installed.
 - you must have the Faust source code installed.
-You can get it from [github](https://github.com/grame-cncm/faust)
+You can get it from [github](https://github.com/grame-cncm/faust). **Be sure to use a fresh cloned repository and to correcly install submodules with `git submodule update --init`**
 - you must have openssl installed for base64 conversion.